 Overview of the NoSQL Web API

-The platform’s NoSQL Web API provides access to the NoSQL database service, which enables storing and consuming data in a tabular format.
-For more information, see the NoSQL Databases overview.
-The platform’s unified data model enables you to use the NoSQL Web API to fetch and update any object in the system.
+The platform's NoSQL Web API provides access to the NoSQL database service, which enables storing and consuming data in a tabular format.
+For more information, see Working with NoSQL Data.
+The platform's unified data model enables you to use the NoSQL Web API to fetch and update any object in the system.

 To add an item to a table or replace an existing item, use

 To create a table, just begin adding items.
 The table will be created automatically with the first item that you add.
-See Creating Tables.
+See Working with NoSQL Data.

 To update an existing item in a table, use